HuxyHuxyLiteratureClub/home/README.md

 -----

 ### Scarlet's backstory
-> Scarlet was originally a project by Ali Alshamsi (planetjunkie), it was supposed to be a P2P End To End Encrypted gaming messenger, but then he had the idea of making a steam alternative as he was speaking to Noah on Twitter, they were talking about a chat report system but then after that he had the idea of making it into a gaming platform, Ali and Noah partnered up and made the first Scarlet homepage, and the rest is history
+> Scarlet was originally a project by Ali Alshamsi (planetjunkie), it was supposed to be a P2P End To End Encrypted gaming messenger, but then he had the idea of making a steam alternative as he was speaking to Noah on Twitter, they were talking about a chat report system but then after that he had the idea of making it into a gaming platform, Ali and Noah partnered up and made the first Scarlet homepage, and the rest is history.

 -----